Salcombe: Economy

 Due to its unspoiled beauty, sandy beaches and harbour facilitating sailing and yachting, Salcombe has one of the highest average property prices in the UK, soaring above Sandbanks, Poole in recent years.
 Many of the shops, bars and restaurants in the town, especially towards the waterfront, cater for a predominantly well-off, fashionable and nautically-inclined clientele, with prices to match.
 There are many clothes shops and art galleries.
 Salcombe has hotels and bed and breakfast establishments as well as self-contained apartments and houses which help its population soar from approximately 1900 in the winter months to nearly 25,000 during the height of the summer.

 Salcombe has a number of boatyards and marine stores, while boats are stored on the carpark by the fishing quay during the winter.
 There is a power boat school and SCUBA diving is popular, although consent from the harbour office must first be obtained to ensure safety.
 The town and yacht club regatta weeks are one of the main features of the summer season.
 There are races for dingies and yachts as well as crabbers in addition to other activities.
 Salcombe Estuary Rowing Club is a member of the Cornish Pilot Gig Association and takes part in races around the south west.

 Fishing is still carried out at Salcombe, mostly of shellfish.
 About 2,000 tons a year were landed between 1986 and 1990.

 The Marine Hotel was bought in 2012 by the Harbour Hotel Group and transformed into the Salcombe Harbour Hotel at a reported cost of £12million.
 In 2012, Galliford Try Building Ltd. was appointed by Estura on a construction project at the hotel, in which the customer failed to submit a payment notice on time in accordance with the Housing Grants, Construction and Regeneration Act 1996, leading to the court case of Galliford Try Building Ltd v Estura Ltd. This is one of the leading cases on construction payment law in the UK.
 Fourteen villas and apartments were constructed in front of the refurbished hotel and sold off-plan in 2012–2014 at prices were from £1.2 to £2.85 million.
 Some villas are used exclusively by the owners and others are rented out as holiday lets.

-Stores include Fat Face, Joules, Musto, Henri Lloyd and White Stuff.
+Stores include Salcombe Gin, Fat Face, Joules, Musto, Henri Lloyd and White Stuff.
 Fashion brand Jack Wills was founded in 1999 at 22 Fore Street.

 Salcombe is also home to Cranches, the oldest sweetshop in Devon.

 Media

 Local news and television programmes are provided by BBC South West and ITV West Country.
-Television signals are received from the Caradon Hill the local relay TV transmitters.
+Television signals are received from the Caradon Hill, Beacon Hill and the local relay site.

 Local radio stations are BBC Radio Devon on 103.4 FM, Heart West on 101.2 FM and Greatest Hits Radio South West on 105.5 FM.

 The town is served by the local newspaper, Kingsbridge & Salcombe Gazette which publishes on Fridays.